How old does my child have to be to join Little Athletics?

 What if it rains?

 As we run events on a grass track, we may have to call off competition for wet weather.
-Please check the main page of this web site or find us on facebook to see updates on possible wet weather cancellations.
-We endeavour to make a decision as early as possble however we like to give the athletes every possible chance to compete so this information may not be updated until 5:30pm on the night of cometition.
+Please check the main page of this web site or find us on Facebook to see updates on possible wet weather cancellations.
+We endeavour to make a decision as early as possible however we like to give the athletes every possible chance to compete so this information may not be updated until 5:30pm on the night of competition.